camillarees/camillarees.github.io-reading-notes/201/class-03.md

  - Exponentiation Assignment 	'x **= f()
  - Logical AND Assignment x &&= f()

-4. Result and explaination of last expression of code below:
+4. Result and explanation of last expression of code below:
 - I believe if this expression was evaluated it would display, 10 false dog, because the parentheses prioritize the order in which the expression is evaluated.

 ```